ZikiFlicky/Rael/README.md

 To run the tests, run `python runtests.py`

 ## Usage
-To run a file, `build/rael --file filename.rael`
+To run a file, `build/rael filename.rael`

 ## Examples
 Examples can be found in the examples directory.

-They can be run like this: `build/rael --file examples/beer.rael`
+They can be run like this: `build/rael examples/beer.rael`